azamaulanaaa/selfhost/README.md

 ### 1. Clone the Repository

 First, clone this repository to your desired location on your system.
-This location will be referred to as `${BASE_DIR}`.

 ```sh
 git clone https://github.com/azamaulanaaa/selfhost